THOMASELOVE/431-labs-2026/README.md

 ## Grading

 - Labs 1-4 and Labs 6-7 are graded by the TAs and then reviewed by Dr. Love.
 Your grades will be available approximately one week after the Lab deadline.
 - Dr. Love reviews the Lab 5 submissions personally.
+- For details on how Lab grades affect your course grade, see the [Syllabus](https://thomaselove.github.io/431-syllabus-2026/11_grading.html).

 ## Answer Sketches and Grading Rubrics